 We have a growth mindset and we know that we learn by doing.
 We will review this strategy periodically and we will continue to scour the outside world for best practice that improves our performance.

-If you ever have any ideas or insight that you think would enhance this initiative, please send them to me - nigel.watson@nwl.co.uk.
+If you ever have any ideas or insight that you think would enhance this initiative, please contact us.